alongchamps/rack-root/docs.md

 Support Vuetify: https://github.com/sponsors/johnleider
 ```

-To run this, I then ran:
+To start the front end, I run:

 ```
 cd frontend
 npm run dev
 ```

 And we're up!
 The Vue app is now running on https://localhost:3000.
+Check it out ;)

 # venv